 \subsection{Games}

 In this study, AlphaDDAs play Connect4, 6x6 Othello, and Othello.
-These games are a two-player, deterministic, and zero-sum game of perfect information.
+These games are two-player, deterministic, and zero-sum games of perfect information.
 Connect4 was published by Milton and is a two-player connection game.
 The players drop discs into a $7\times6$ board.
-When the player forms a horizontal, vertical, or diagonal line of its four discs, the player wins.
-Othello (Reversi) is also a two-player strategy game using $8 \times 8$ board.
-At Othello, the disc is white on one side and black on the other.
+When a player forms a horizontal, vertical, or diagonal line of its four discs, the player wins.
+Othello (Reversi) is also a two-player strategy game that uses an $8 \times 8$ board.
+In Othello, the disc is white on one side and black on the other.
 Players take turns placing a disc on the board with their assigned color facing up.
 During a play, any discs of the opponent's color are turned over to the current player's color if they are in a straight line and bounded by the disc just placed and another disc of the current player's color.
 6x6 Othello is Othello using a 6x6 board.